NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-13-dynamic-programming.md

   - Show that solutions to the subproblems used to solve the original problem are also optimal by using a `cut and paste technique`.
 In this technique, we assume that some piece of the optimal solution S* is not an optimal solution to a smaller subproblem.
 Then we need to show that replacing that piece with the optimal solution to the smaller subproblem improves the supposedly optimal solution S*.
 Therefore, that S* must include an optimal solution to a smaller subproblem.

+In other words:

+Let's say you are asked to minimize the function g(x) .
+You know that the value of g(x) depends on g(y) and g(z) .
+Now if we can minimize g(x) by minimizing both g(y) and g(z) , only then we can say that the problem has optimal substructure.
+If g(x) is minimized by only minimizing g(y) and if minimizing or maximizing g(z) doesn't have any effect on g(x) , then this problem doesn't have optimal substructure.
+In simple words, if optimal solution of a problem can be found from the optimal solution of its subproblem, then we can say the problem has optimal substructure property.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Dynamic Programming very frequently uses optimal substructure in a `bottom-up approach`.
 This means that we first determine optimal solutions to subproblems and then using those optimal solutions, we find the optimal solution of the "upper level" problem.